timojaask/100-days-of-elm/day-09.md

 ---

 Next up Google offered me to read Bill Peregoy's article named [Tasks in Elm 0.18](https://becoming-functional.com/tasks-in-elm-0-18-2b64a35fd82e).
-Turns out the official Elm docs are describing the old version 0.17.

 In the new version, the tasks are converted into commands by using either `Task.perform` for tasks that cannot fail: